We're an affiliate

 The rewards are absolutely worth the extra effort!

 This method is tried and true.
-I still use the envelope method today to manage my expenses, from mortgage payments to the kids’ educational expenses!
+I still use the envelope method today to manage my expenses- from mortgage payments to the kids’ educational materials!

 I’ll be launching an organizer with tutorial and worksheet to follow this strategy, so don’t miss out!